 If you’re thinking of a last-minute trip into town, Westgate has the best package I’ve seen.
 You can get a three-night stay and two tickets to their Super Pigskin Party at their event center with free food and beverages, for $479.

 DTLV Events Center

 Let me know of your favorite place to watch the game in Vegas even if you have to pay.
-I know there are some great deals lurking out there.
+I know some great deals are lurking out there.